mudithm/College-Notes/README.md

-Notes for some of my college classes.

-Use at your own risk
+Notes for CS152B, the Verilog design lab